Creamy Soft Homemade Caramels are the best example of gooey, delicious homemade caramels!

-- 1 scant tsp fine fleur del sel, (I used kosher salt)
+- 1 scant teaspoon fine fleur del sel, (I used kosher salt)

-While the sugar/syrup mixture is cooking, in a small pot bring the cream, butter and 1 tsp of salt to a simmer over medium heat.
+- While the sugar/syrup mixture is cooking, in a small pot bring the cream, butter and 1 teaspoon of salt to a simmer over medium heat.
 Turn off the heat and set aside.

 Tips and Stuff:

 Don't use table salt for these - it will make them way too salty.
-Fleur de Sel and kosher salt are pretty much interchangeable.k
+Fleur de Sel and kosher salt are pretty much interchangeable.

 When you see the boiling sugar mixture start to lightly brown, watch carefully and take the pan off the heat almost immediately unless you like a more burnt caramel taste.